 Why do people migrate?

-Read the selection from the World Migration Report 2022 and then answer the questions.
+Read about migration drivers from the World Migration Report 2024 and then answer the questions.

 Questions